ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 3. Once the `Jiva Operator` identifies a suitable Jiva Volume, the PVC is bound to that volume.
 At this point, the PVC status changes to "Bound," indicating a successful association between the PVC and the Jiva Volume.
 4. The bound PVC can be used in Kubernetes pod configurations to provide persistent storage, and any data written to the PVC will be stored on the associated Jiva volume.

-Now, we will configure the ``Jiva Operator`` (`OpenEBS`) to dynamically provisions Jiva Volumes (Persistent Volumes) for Stateful workloads (DBMS Pods).
+Now, we will configure the ``Jiva Operator`` (`OpenEBS`) to dynamically provisions Jiva Volumes (Persistent Volumes) for Stateful workloads (DBS Pods).
 The following configuration steps are based on [`OpenEBS Jiva Operator`'s quickstart guide](https://github.com/openebs/jiva-operator/blob/0b3ead63dffddd36c80a4ba8de5a24a470cd6feb/docs/quickstart.md):

 - Ensure package `open-iscsi` (`iSCSI`) is installed on each worker node: